51ngul4r1ty/atoll-core/docs/PROCESS_CODE_REVIEWS.md

 2. Look for console.log messages (logger util can use them but elsewhere they should be avoided).
 3. Look for debugger statements.
+4. Look for a header comment that explains the purpose of the file- all new files should have this and ideally any modified files should have one added.

 Database Code
 -------------